LenchenL/documentation/UniGuide/UniGuide.md

 2. Click **Clone or download**

 ![clonerepo](images/clonerepo.png)
-3. Choose 'Clone with SSH' if it's not selected by default
+3. Choose **Clone with SSH** if it's not selected by default
-4. Click 'Copy to clipboard'
+4. Click **Copy to clipboard**
-4. Open git Bash
+4. Open Git Bash
 5. Choose directory where your repo will be located: enter `cd '~/tmxsource'`, where '~/tmxsource' is the directory to the folder with the source code
 6. Enter `git clone` and paste the SSH you've copied earlier next to with **Shift + Insert** shortcut
 7. Press **Enter**.
 The repo will be downloaded to the designated folder

 ### Step 2: Prepare the project for publication

 Open `Trimedx.Healthcare.sln` with Visual Studio 2017.
-If you have installed the prerequisites correctly, the solution file will be opened smoothly.
-Otherwise, Visual Studio will require installing the missing components.
+If you have installed the prerequisites correctly, the solution file will open smoothly.
+Otherwise, Visual Studio will require installation of the missing components.

 Open the Solution Explorer from the main menu of the Visual Studio: View -> Solution Explorer